Intellectual Property Law

 Trademarks

 Trademarks may be a name, word, symbol or device used to indicate the origin of the item and to differentiate it from other items.
 Servicemarks differ from trademarks because they relate to services rather than products.
-Marks or trademarks are often used to refer to either trademarks or servicemarks.
+The words “marks” or “trademarks” are often used to refer to either trademarks or servicemarks.

 Others may be prevented from using a similar mark, but this would not prevent others from making the same goods or from selling the same goods or services under a clearly different mark.
-Trademarks may be be registered with the Patent and Trademark Office for purposes of foreign or interstate commerce.
 The registration of the trademark can often be a confusing and difficult process best left to our attorneys.

-For maximum legal protection, trademarks should be registered with agencies such as the United States Patent and Trade Office.
-Trademark are similar to copyright laws regarding first rights.
+For maximum legal protection, trademarks should be registered with the United States Patent and Trademark Office.
 Once a company or individual successfully registers a trademark, trademark symbols or abbreviations are allowed to be imprinted on the slogan or product.
 Unlike patents, no condition exists for 'trademark pending.'

 The trademark registration process can be difficult to understand.
-Common words and phrases cannot be trademarked by companies or individuals, but distinctive combinations of words can be trademarked.
-Individuals and companies with registered trademarks will protect their intellectual property in a variety of ways.
-Courts decide if unauthorized use of trademarked products or slogans has resulted in actual damage in the marketplace.
-Sometimes such protection is the only real asset of a small company.
-You should contact Klose & Associates to analyze and protect such rights.
+Trademark owners [can] protect their intellectual property in a variety of ways.
+Sometimes trademark protection is the only real asset of a small company.
+You should contact the White Plains intellectual property attorneys at Klose & Associates to analyze and protect such rights.

 Libel/Slander/Defamation